blackerby/sitemaps/README.md

 ### CLI

-- [ ] Switch to using Sitemaps enum wrapper
 - [ ] adjust some flag defaults
-- [ ] sitemap index handling
+- [ ] adjust flags for sitemap indexes
 - [ ] test with `assert_cmd`